 Health Insurance & Medical Expenses

-The judge must order one parent (or both) to provide health insurance for the children.
+The judge must order one or both parents to provide health insurance for the children.
 The cost of any insurance premiums may affect the total amount of child support paid.

 Unreimbursed medical expenses (such as copays and costs not covered by insurance) are typically paid equally by both parents.
 One parent may be ordered to pay the medical expenses in some cases.